Kings vs. Rockets Player Props Betting Odds

 |3PM

-- The 15.5-point total set for Keegan Murray on Saturday is 0.5 less than his season scoring average.
+- The 15.5-point prop total set for Keegan Murray on Monday is 0.5 less than his season scoring average (16).

 Get tickets for any NBA game this season at Ticketmaster!